Share this information with others in your church.

 Every volunteer plays a crucial role in your church.
-That’s why Realm church management software allows you to build the unique roles you need.
+That’s why Realm church volunteer management system allows you to build the unique roles you need.
 Whether it’s help in the nursery, an usher or greeter, or anything else, you can create the role in Realm.

 Group roles into teams.